wzgrx/ComfyUI-nunchaku/README.md

 ## Nunchaku Nodes

+**Note: We've renamed our nodes from 'SVDQuant XXX Loader' to 'Nunchaku XXX Loader'.
+Please update your workflows accordingly.**

 * **Nunchaku Flux DiT Loader**: A node for loading the FLUX diffusion model.

   * `model_path`: Specifies the model's location.
 You need to manually download the model folder from our [Hugging Face](https://huggingface.co/collections/mit-han-lab/svdquant-67493c2c2e62a1fc6e93f45c) or [ModelScope](https://modelscope.cn/collections/svdquant-468e8f780c2641) collection.
 For example, run